multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-signing-providers.md

 await provider.login({ callbackUrl: "http://my-dapp" });
 ```

-Once the user opens hers wallet, the web wallet issues a redirected back to `callbackUrl`, along with the **address** of the user.
+Once the user opens her wallet, the web wallet issues a redirected back to `callbackUrl`, along with the **address** of the user.
 You can get the address as follows:

 ```
 import qs from "qs";